 2. We don’t restrict our calories based on our activity level.
 “People don’t think, 'I’m moving less, so let me eat less,'” James says.
 “They just keep eating the same way."

 3. Our metabolism slows down as we age.
-Women typically experience metabolic decline in their mid-to-late 30s, she explains.
+She explains that women typically experience metabolic decline in their mid-to-late 30s.

 "Our bodies don’t process and metabolize food the same way,” she says.
 “And until you are in your late 60s, early 70s, it is a little bit harder to lose weight.
 But you really can’t always blame it on the body clock.
 Metabolic decline may cause you to gain 10 to 15 pounds, but not 40 or 50 pounds.
 That’s lifestyle.”